![]() ![]() |

 Snowden | ||

-Date: 1915 Image Number: RollTenNeg16A Comments: Snowden was the 1300-acre estate owned by Peter Jefferson (1708-1757), father of Thomas and Randolph Jefferson.
-Located on the south side of Horseshoe Bend, the original home sat on a high bluff overlooking Scottsville and the James River.
-The original home burned, and by 1857, this one was built at a different spot on the same bluff.
+Date: 1915 Image Number: RollTenNeg16A Comments: Snowden was the over 2000-acre estate owned by Peter Jefferson (1708-1757), father of Thomas and Randolph Jefferson.
+After Peter's death, Snowden became the property of his younger son, Randolph.
+Located on the south side of Horseshoe Bend, the original home burned to the ground within months of Randolph's death in 1815.
+In c.
+1848-1850, Captain John L. Harris rebuilt the Snowden home (shown at left) high up on the estate's bluff and overlooking Scottsville and the James River.
 See the larger image for more information as well as a 1907 Burgess photo showing Snowden from the Scottsville side of the James River.
-Copyright © 2001 by Scottsville Museum |
+Copyright � 2018 by Scottsville Museum |

 ||